seanxzhan/demoAPI/README.md

-Goal: create a web app and RESTful API Server with heroku postgres
+Goal: create a web app and RESTful API Server with mongodb mlab

 Download and install heroku cli